Luming-L/ProjectNew/Results/PeakRecall/PeakRecall.md

 macs2 bdgcmp -t ./ACCx_025FE5F8_885E_433D_9018_7AE322A92285_X034_S09_L133_B1_T1_PMRG.insertions.bg -c ACCx_025FE5F8_885E_433D_9018_7AE322A92285_X034_S09_L133_B1_T1_PMRG.insertions.lambda.bg -m ppois -o ACCx_025FE5F8_885E_433D_9018_7AE322A92285_X034_S09_L133_B1_T1_PMRG.insertions.pvalue.bg
 ```
 ## Step 7: Call peaks on score track using a cutoff
 It is the final task of peak calling.
-We need to set three arguments in this step, and if we want to select positions with p-value lower than 0.01 (-log10(0.01) = 2).
+We need to set three arguments in this step:
-`-c CUTOFF, --cutoff`:  The scores in the output from _bdgcmp_ are in -log10 form
+`-c CUTOFF, --cutoff`:  The scores in the output from _bdgcmp_ are in -log10 form.
+If we want to select positions with p-value lower than 0.01 (-log10(0.01) = 2), we should set `-c 2`
 `-l MINLEN, --min-length`
 `-g MAXGAP, --max-gap`
 Positions with scores higher than certain cutoff (set by `-c`) will be kept.
 If two nearby regions are both above cutoff but the region in-between is lower, and if the region in-between is small enough (set by `-g`), we will merge the two nearby regions together into a bigger one. `-g` is set as the read length since the read length represents the resolution of the dataset.
 Finally, only peaks larger than a minimum length (set by `-l`) will be reported. `-l` is set as the fragment size _d_ by default.